 “However, it is important for cyber security research teams to be cognizant of the threats posed by AI chatbots and the actors exploiting these tools for fraudulent endeavors,” adds Oram.
 “These tools will only continue to become more sophisticated.”

-Below is an example of an AI chatbot advertised over a popular dark web forum.
+Following is an example of an AI chatbot advertised over a popular dark web forum.